Altermagnetism of ultrathin CrSb slabs: Results

 \subsection{(0001) slab}

 Recently, Santhosh \textit{et al.}~\cite{santhosh2025} reported ARPES measurements indicating a large AM splitting ($\sim$700~meV) in CrSb (0001) thin films with thicknesses down to 10 nm.
 We therefore investigate whether such behavior survives in the 2D limit by modeling an ultrathin ($\sim$0.9~nm) CrSb(0001) slab.
 Two surface terminations were considered: an \textit{asymmetric} Sb$|$Cr termination (4 Cr atoms and 4 Sb atoms per unit cell), and a \textit{symmetric} Cr$|$Cr termination (4 Cr atoms and 3 Sb atoms per unit cell) with antiparallel spins on the two surfaces, as shown in Fig.~\ref{fig:001-illustration}.
+To establish which (0001) surface termination is energetically stable, we compared the total energies of the two possible terminations and found that the symmetric Cr$|$Cr termination is more stable by 158\,meV.
+Note that the results presented here are not affected by structural optimization.

-In the Sb$|$Cr slab, the under-coordinated surface Cr atom (bonded to a single Sb layer) develops a moment of $+3.8~\mu_\mathrm{B}$, while inner Cr atoms (bulk-like coordination) carry $\pm 2.8~\mu_\mathrm{B}$, producing an uncompensated ferrimagnetic system with the net moment of $1~\mu_\mathrm{B}$ per unit cell.
-Accordingly, this slab shows a conventional ferrimagnetic spin splitting throughout the Brillouin zone \cite{suppMat}.
+In the Sb$|$Cr slab, the under-coordinated surface Cr atom (bonded to a single Sb layer) develops a moment of $+3.8~\mu_\mathrm{B}$, while inner Cr atoms (bulk-like coordination) carry $\pm 2.8~\mu_\mathrm{B}$, producing an uncompensated ferrimagnetic system with a net moment of $1~\mu_\mathrm{B}$ per unit cell.
+Accordingly, this slab shows a conventional ferrimagnetic spin splitting throughout the Brillouin zone, as shown in the Supplementary Material~\cite{suppMat}.

 In the Cr$|$Cr slab, surface Cr moments are $\pm3.8~\mu_\mathrm{B}$ and inner Cr moments $\pm2.7~\mu_\mathrm{B}$, yielding zero net magnetization and a collinear A-type AFM state (AFM-1).
-The scalar-relativistic band structure is shown in Fig.~\ref{fig:001-noSOC}.
+The scalar-relativistic band structure is shown in Fig.~\ref{fig:001-noSOC}, indicating that the metallic character is preserved.
 Note that we retain the same labels of the symmetry points as in the bulk BZ, Fig.~\ref{fig:BZ}, for clarity.
-Along the $\Gamma$–$K$, $\Gamma$–$M$, and $\Gamma$–$Q$ lines, the compensated Cr$|$Cr slab is fully spin-degenerate in the scalar-relativistic limit, indicating a collapse of the exchange-driven splitting in the ultrathin limit.
+Along the $\Gamma$–K, $\Gamma$–M, and $\Gamma$–Q lines, the compensated Cr$|$Cr slab is fully spin-degenerate in the scalar-relativistic limit, indicating a collapse of the exchange-driven splitting in the ultrathin limit.
 This may be due to the loss of the \Mz\ symmetry; the remaining spin-group symmetries cannot protect the AM splitting.
-Including SOC restores smaller, momentum-dependent splitting along $\Gamma$–$K$ and $\Gamma$–$Q$ with a magnitude of $\sim$70~meV, while vanishing along $\Gamma$–$M$, as shown in Fig.\ \ref{fig:001-SOC}.
-The orbital moments obtain equal magnitude, so the magnetic order remains fully compensated AFM.